awsugcz/awsug.cz/static/presentations/How_to_add_my_presentation.md

  * [new branch]      feature/add_presentation -> feature/add_presentation
 ```

-* Then you should check your repository in the GitHub and click green button "Compare & pull request" which will guide you to create PR to the official [awsug.cz](https://github.com/awsugcz/awsug.cz) repository.
+* Then you should check your repository in the GitHub and click green button ```Compare & pull request``` which will guide you to create PR to the official [awsug.cz](https://github.com/awsugcz/awsug.cz) repository.

 Thank you very much for your help...